2020 Guide to Inbound Marketing vs SEO

 SEO —Still A Valuable Tactic

 The goal of SEO, or search engine optimization, is to drive more traffic to your website, primarily from search engines like Google.
-This means that SEO focused primarily on the algorithm itself, and the best ways to optimize the website, on and off-page, in order to get it high up the SERP.
+This means that SEO focused primarily on the algorithm itself, and the best ways to optimize the website, on and off-page, in order to get it high up the SERPs.

 SEO is technical, there’s no denying that.
 It involves page speed improvements, responsiveness, but also keyword research and implementation.
 It also involves competitor research and link building, and similar tedious tasks that take a lot of effort and time.
 SEO is about making a number of small moves that will bring significant change.